google/turbinia/turbinia/api/cli/README.md

 ```
 turbinia-client result task <task_id>
 ```
+By default, the downloaded file will be placed in the current working directory.

 ### Getting JSON responses from the API server
 By default, the tool will format the output from the API server to make it more human-readable.
 You can pass the ```-j``` argument to any command to print the API server's JSON response instead.
 For example: